ghostofpokemon/GPTherapist/README.md

 Run the program with reckless abandon, and don't forget to throw in the --deep flag for a wild ride.
 Trust me, it's a game-changer, just like adding a dash of absinthe to your morning coffee.

-On, if your name is not Nick, don't be afraid to change it in the python file, because as Oscar Wilde once said, "Be yourself; everyone else is already taken."
+Oh yeah, if your name is not Nick, don't be afraid to change it in the python file, because as Oscar Wilde once said, "Be yourself; everyone else is already taken."
 Take a leap of faith and let GPTherapist be your guide on this exhilarating journey of the mind.

 You can add --p, --zen, --stoic, --absurd, --cbt, --trans, --emdr to choose different therapeutic practices and unlock new dimensions of self-discovery.